nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_09_Debut-game_create_Laser.md

 ### 🟤 `400 * dt:`

 > - - #### This is where the magic happens! 🪄 The **400 represents the speed** of the **laser** in pixels per second, while **dt** (delta time) ensures that the movement is smooth and consistent, regardless of the frame rate.

+- - - #### This way, if the game runs slower or faster, the laser still moves at the same speed.